gsbdarc/rcpedia/docs/_user_guide/data_transfer.md

     - *Recommended Methods*: Use Globus.
     - *Explanation*: For very large datasets, Globus provides high-performance, secure transfers with features like parallelism and checkpointing, which are essential for handling transfers of this scale.
-6. **Archiving Data or Cloud Transfers**:
+6. **Cloud Transfers**:
     - *Recommended Methods*:
         - Use RClone with Google Drive for archiving.
         - Use AWS CLI or RClone for transfers to AWS S3.
-        - Explanation: RClone efficiently syncs data to cloud storage providers, making it suitable for archiving or cloud backups.
+        - *Explanation*: RClone efficiently syncs data to cloud storage providers, making it suitable for archiving or cloud backups.
 AWS CLI is specifically tailored for interactions with AWS services.
 7. **Transferring Data from FTP Servers**:
     - *Recommended Methods*: Use LFTP.
     - *Explanation*: LFTP is a sophisticated file transfer program that supports various protocols, including FTP and SFTP, making it ideal for transfers from FTP servers.